 In this video, you will be introduced to all of Twitter’s paid advertising options.
 Specifically you will learn about its reach, advertising formats, targeting options and pros/cons of its paid advertising features.
 You will also hear an overall assessment of Twitter, and the reasons why Twitter is worth your time and money.

 To learn more about setting up and managing a company Twitter account, as well as tips for tweeting, download our free eBook.
 You will learn helpful guidelines for developing your Twitter presence.
 You will also receive advice and strategies for starting and advancing your company’s accounts on Facebook, LinkedIn and Google+.
-You can download the eBook by clicking the button below or by clicking the screen at the end of the video.
+You can view the eBook by clicking the button at the bottom of the page.

 Hi this is Nick Spiegelhoff with Gillware Data Recovery and Gillware Online Backup, and in this video, you, the MSP, will learn about using Twitter’s paid advertising options to market your services.

 Specifically in this presentation, you will learn about Twitter’s reach, advertising formats, targeting options, and the pros and cons of its paid advertising.
 Lastly you will hear my overall assessment of Twitter.
 So let’s get started.

 Twitter has around 271 million active users across mobile and desktop.
 Twitter has two different types of users: those who love it and use it all the time, and those who do not get it and don’t use it.
 There aren’t many people in between these two types.
 It is usually one or the other.

 Overall Twitter has a dedicated and loyal user base, which makes it an interesting advertising option because you have the opportunity to target a knowledgeable and reliable audience on Twitter.